milpflow/milpflow/README.md

 TCP and UDP Performance Evaluation:
 --------------------------

-More precise results are acquired when you run the host-host TCP or UDP measurements in all hosts at the same time.
+More accurate results are obtained when you run the host-host TCP or UDP measurements in all hosts at the same time.
 If the MILP model was solved with MILPFlow, then the whole data traffic should be transfered without losses of packets between the hosts.

 We provide two automatized scripts to run 30 samples in each host: